• Skip to primary navigation

 The non-Apple users of 1Password are no longer left behind.
 The Windows app has been upgraded to match its Mac counterpart, and the company’s first Linux application was released in early 2021.
 Android and iOS mobile apps are much easier to use than the various desktop interfaces, but they don’t offer as much versatility.
 They support autofill on both platforms.
 In addition to the Brave, Chrome, Edge, Firefox, and Safari browser extensions, there are excellent stand-alone browser extensions for 1Password.

 Now, 1Password is available on Chromebooks through the company’s website, as well as through the Brave browser.
 You can also access your 1Password account through the company’s website.
-To get the most out of 1Password, you must enable its Travel Mode (1Password, 2018).
+To get the most out of 1Password, you must enable its Travel Mode.
 1Password also provides excellent form-filling abilities and true two-factor authentication.
-You’ll be able to wipe sensitive data from your devices before you travel (it will be available again later) to prevent snooping border-control agents from finding it.
+You’ll be able to wipe sensitive data from your devices before you travel to prevent snooping people from finding it.

-There is a new masking email address feature available on 1Password that is accessible through an alliance with the message provider Fastmail.
-You must sign up for both services to get this feature.
-(Please refer to 1Password’s masking email address feature for more information.)
+There is a new masking email address feature available on 1Password and family-friendly features.
 1Password has also launched ‘Psst!’, a secure data-sharing service that enables users to share passwords and other data through a temporary link with anyone regardless of whether the recipient has 1Password installed.
 The newer $36 per year cloud-based 1Password subscription requires users to sign up.
-The free version of 1Password has been terminated as well as its stand-alone Mac syncing software.

 LastPass